awslabs/ml-io/src/mlio-py/mlio/contrib/insights/README.md

-# ML-IO Insights
+# MLIO Insights

-The insights contrib package provides tools to analyze large tabular datasets using ML-IO.
+The insights contrib package provides tools to analyze large tabular datasets using MLIO.
-In particular, it is well suited to be combined with ML-IO's support for large CSV datasets.
+In particular, it is well suited to be combined with MLIO's support for large CSV datasets.

-All functionality in the ML-IO insights package uses streaming and approximate algorithms to ensure that memory usage is bound.
-Similarly, as a CPU bound task it uses the same multithreading primitives as ML-IO to achieve better performance.
+All functionality in the MLIO insights package uses streaming and approximate algorithms to ensure that memory usage is bound.
+Similarly, as a CPU bound task it uses the same multithreading primitives as MLIO to achieve better performance.

 ## Usage